Here is a typical day in Tamworth, very broadly speaking.

-It's a strange mix of genuine country rock, rock bands wearing cowboy hats and pretending to be country, and plus some blues and retro rock bands.
+It's a strange mix of genuine country rock, rock bands wearing cowboy hats (pretending to be country), plus some blues and retro rock bands.

-but there are others including the Services Club, The Family Hotel (honky tonk) and the Imperial Hotel.
+Late night venues include the Services Club, The Family Hotel (honky tonk bar) and the Legends Bar at Wests.
 Sometimes I wonder when these people ever sleep.